Are Pennsylvania Records Public?

 The Pennsylvania Right to Know Law permits records custodians to restrict or refuse access to records that are exempt from public view under the law.
 Government agencies (or custodians) may also redact parts of the record or withdraw access to the whole record if the information within is exempt.
 The Right to Know Law (Section 708(b)) has numerous exemptions to cover various situations and types of information.
 These include the following:

 - Medical records: The Right to Know Law exempts the medical records of an individual, including consultations, evaluations, prescriptions, test results, diagnosis, and treatments.
 This extends to all medical records, including medical, psychiatric or physiological, or disability history and other related information that could identify an individual (Section 708(b)(5)).
+This also includes selected vital records such as certified birth records and death records.

 - Personal Identification Information: Information that may be used to identify or track an individual is exempt according to (Section 708b(6)(i)(A)).
-This exemption covers all personal identification numbers, including social security, driver’s license, personal phone numbers, and personal bank account numbers and passwords.
+This exemption covers all personnel records, personal identification numbers, including social security, driver’s license, personal phone numbers, and personal bank account numbers and passwords.

 - Records that document the pre-decisional deliberations of a government entity, its members, or officials are exempt from the public view (Section 708b(10)(i)).
 These deliberations may relate to the budget recommendations and legislative proposals, amendments, or policies.